SEUROficial/Wocommerce/readme.txt

 == 1.1.0 ==
 * NEW: Added Local Pickup
 * Added Portugal to some forms.
++ Added International CCC (you need to add it to the plugin settings).
 * Fixed some bugs.

 = 1.0.3 =